dystp1a/revshaktictf24/cyber_k.md

        pseudo-random  integers  to  be  returned by rand().
 These sequences are repeatable by calling srand() with the same seed value.
 ```
-Each iteration of rand is `and` with 15 and stored in v8. which is then xor'd with each of the entered input.
+the `and` operation is done on each iteration of rand  with 15 and stored in v8, which is then xor'd with each character of the entered input.
 Through a loop, it is checked, if it equal to the values provided in v9.

 On xoring the rand() values and the given decimals, we get the flag